doecode/server/src/main/java/gov/osti/services/Metadata.md

 `GET /doecodeapi/services/metadata/projects`

 Requires authenticated login.
 Retrieve all metadata projects owned by the current logged-in user account in JSON format.
+Administrative accounts will see ALL PROJECTS, while Site Administrator users will see all projects from their SITE.

 > Request:
 > ```html